rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/ExocomputeHealthCheckStatusValue.md

 - UNHEALTHY - Exocompute is not healthy.
 - VERIFYING - Health check is in progress.
 - JOB_UNSUCCESSFUL - Health check job failed to determine the Exocompute health status.
+- CUSTOMER_MANAGED_CLUSTER_NOT_REGISTERED - No customer managed cluster has been registered.